jonnonz1/nz-statute-book/acts/public/2007/civil-aviation-amendment-act-2007.md

       (A) rule made under section 28, 29, 29A, or 30; or
       (B) direction made under section 77A:
 (4) Section 100 is amended by adding the following subsections:
-  (3) To the extent that a rule made under section 28, 29, 29A, or 30 or a direction made under section 77A is inconsistent with a regulation made under subsection (1)(ee), the rule or direction is subject to the regulation.
+  (3) To the extent that a rule made under section 28, 29, 29A, or 30 or a direction made under section 77A is inconsistent with a regulation made under subsection (1)﻿(ee), the rule or direction is subject to the regulation.
-  (4) No regulation made under subsection (1)(ee) may be considered invalid because it confers any discretion upon or allows any matter to be determined or approved by the Authority or the Director or any other person, or allows the Authority or the Director or any other person to impose requirements as to the performance of any activities.
+  (4) No regulation made under subsection (1)﻿(ee) may be considered invalid because it confers any discretion upon or allows any matter to be determined or approved by the Authority or the Director or any other person, or allows the Authority or the Director or any other person to impose requirements as to the performance of any activities.
-  (5) So far as the bylaws of any local authority are inconsistent with or repugnant to any regulation made under subsection (1)(ee) in force in the same locality, the bylaws must be construed subject to the regulations made under subsection (1)(ee).
+  (5) So far as the bylaws of any local authority are inconsistent with or repugnant to any regulation made under subsection (1)﻿(ee) in force in the same locality, the bylaws must be construed subject to the regulations made under subsection (1)﻿(ee).

 ### 18 Consequential amendments to Arms Act 1983
 (1) This section consequentially amends the Arms Act 1983.
-(2) Section 2 is amended by inserting the following definitions in their appropriate alphabetical order:.
+(2) Section 2 is amended by inserting the following definitions in their appropriate alphabetical order:
   - **foreign in-flight security officer** has the same meaning as in section 2 of the Civil Aviation Act 1990
-  - **in-flight security officer** has the same meaning as in section 2 of the Civil Aviation Act 1990 (3) Section 3(2)(a) is amended by adding ; or and the following subparagraph:.
+  - **in-flight security officer** has the same meaning as in section 2 of the Civil Aviation Act 1990 (3) Section 3(2)﻿(a) is amended by adding ; or and the following subparagraph:
   (viii) an in-flight security officer or a foreign in-flight security officer:

 ### 19 Consequential amendments to Civil Aviation Rules